Wolkabout/WolkSense-Hexiwear-/iOS/ReadME.md

 - Search Paths -> Always Search User Paths is Yes
 - Search Paths -> User Header Search Paths is Pods/**

+LICENSE

+This software is released under the GNU General Public License version 3.
+See LICENSE for details.